-There is a small red and white push button reset switch in between the circuit boards on the left hand side of the instrument chassis.
-The location of this switch is shown in Figure 23.
-In the event that the magnetometer's processor is not responding it may be necessary to reset the G-856AX.
-Care should be taken when using this switch as all data in memory and all internal settings such as the Clock and Cycle times will be reset to default settings.
-Make sure you attempt to download the data prior to using this switch.
+There is a small red and white push button reset switch on the circuit board near the front on the left hand side of the instrument chassis.
+The ribbon cable may have to be gently lifted to gain access.
+The location of this switch is shown in Figure 24.
+In the event that the magnetometer's processor is not responding it may be necessary to reset the G-857.
+Care should be taken when using this switch as all data in memory and all internal settings such as the Clock and Cycle times may be reset to default settings.
+Make sure you attempt to download the data then disconnect the download cable prior to using this switch.

-Figure 23.
+Figure 24.
 Internal reset switch.